AragonBlack/fundraising/Workflow.md

 # Workflow

+## Pre-requisites

+- Node (latest LTS version), with the /bin folder on your $PATH
+- aragonCLI
+- aragon ipfs

 ## Development

 Make sure you have cloned the fundraising repo (this repo) and also cloned the [Aragon client](https://github.com/aragon/aragon) repo.